 Coverage for physical assets

 This type of insurance protects a range of physical assets crucial to business operations, including the building itself, whether owned or leased, as well as fixtures, furniture, and equipment.
-It extends to cover external aspects like signage.
+It also extends to cover external aspects like signage.
 The policy is specifically designed to protect against various risks, including fire and smoke damage, theft and vandalism, and weather-related damages like storms and hail.
-It’s important to note, however, that certain natural disasters, such as floods or earthquakes, require additional coverage.

 The coverage can be highly customized to meet the specific needs of different businesses.
 For example, a manufacturing unit with expensive machinery will have different insurance requirements than a small retail store.
 When setting up an insurance policy, the valuation of covered assets can be based either on their actual cash value or their replacement cost.